DannyDainton/newman-reporter-htmlextra/README.md

 ![Skipped View](./examples/Skipped_View.PNG)

 This is the first attempt to expose any `console.log` statements that are really useful to have in your `Requests`.
 The event from Newman doesn't contain a lot of detail about the request that it was part of and this will involve, in it's current state a horrible hacky fix to map things together.
 In the meantime, the Postman `pm.info` function provides these for you and can just be added to the `console.log` statement, as workaround.
-Something like `${pm.info.requestName} | ${pm.info.eventName} | Interation: ${pm.info.iteration + 1}` will log out the missing event information.
+Something like `${pm.info.requestName} | ${pm.info.eventName} | Iteration: ${pm.info.iteration + 1}` will log out the missing event information.

 If the collection contains Console Logs, a new tab will appear, that will show all the details.
 This information is displayed in a similar way that you may have seen on the `Failed Tests` and `Skipped Tests`.